-No, your 10-year China visa is still valid.
-You can enter China by carrying both your old and new passports, provided that your personal details on both passports are consistent.
+For US citizens, the 10-year China visa is still valid and they can enter China by carrying both your old and new passports, provided that the personal details on both passports are consistent.
 While for Canadians, their visa expires along with their passport.

 4. Can I work on a 10-year China visa?